adiIspas/Advanced-Programming-Techniques/README.md

 # Advanced-Programming-Techniques

-My homework for laboratory of Advanced Programming Techniques written in Java
+My homeworks for laboratory of Advanced Programming Techniques written in Java